Patriots' 'partnership' with Bill Belichick comes to an end after 24 seasons, 6 Super Bowl titles

 The six Super Bowl wins tie Belichick with pre-merger mentors Halas and Curly Lambeau for the most NFL championships.
 Belichick also won two rings as Bill Parcells' defensive coordinator with the New York Giants.

-But the Patriots have stumbled to a 29-38 record since Brady departed following the 2019 season and missed the playoffs in three of those four seasons.
+But the Patriots have stumbled to a 29-39 record since Brady departed following the 2019 season.
 Beginning in 2001 when Brady became the starting quarterback, the Patriots missed the playoffs only once — when Brady was injured in 2008.
 This marked New England's fifth consecutive season without a playoff victory.

 Belichick’s subsequent solutions at quarterback haven’t panned out.